King County Metro: History

+Metro Transit introduced its new services in September 1973, including a ride-free area in downtown and express routes on freeways (known as "Flyer" routes), and a unified numbering scheme in 1977 that replaced named routes.
+The agency introduced its first paratransit service in 1979, which was followed by buses equipped with wheelchair lifts in 1980.
 To address bus congestion in Downtown Seattle and prepare for a regional rapid transit system, Metro Transit proposed the construction of the Downtown Seattle Transit Tunnel in the early 1980s.
 Excavation of the 1.3 mi tunnel began in 1987 and was completed on September 15, 1990, with five stations under 3rd Avenue and Pine Street.
 The project cost $455 million to construct and used a fleet of 236 dual-mode diesel–electric buses manufactured in Italy by Breda.
 Buses on commuter routes would switch to electric trolleybus wires within the tunnel, which was also designed for future use by light rail trains.

 The Municipality of Metropolitan Seattle was overseen by a federated board of elected officials, composed of elected officials from cities throughout the region.
 Its representation structure was ruled unconstitutional in 1990 on the grounds of "one person, one vote" following a similar ruling in Board of Estimate of City of New York v.
 Morris.
-In 1992, after gaining approval by popular vote, the municipality's roles and authorities were assumed by the government of King County.
-The municipality's transit operations was a stand-alone department within the county until 1996, when it became a division of the newly created King County Department of Transportation.
+After gaining approval by popular vote in 1992, the municipality's roles and authorities were assumed by the government of King County in 1994.
+The transit operation was a stand-alone department within the county until January 1, 1996, when it became a division of the newly created King County Department of Transportation.
+The "daisy" logo used by Metro from their inception was replaced by the county government's "crown" emblem in 1997.
 In August 2018, the county council approved legislation to separate Metro from the Department of Transportation, creating the King County Metro Transit Department effective January 1, 2019.